Reporting Hub Knowledge Center

 A tenant is a segregated Reporting Hub application instance, containing the content of your choosing, displayed according to your preferences, and accessible only to the Entra ID users and/or groups you've specified.

-As an Application Administrator, you'll be able to create tenants that can be accessed by your organization, groups and users.
+As a Global Platform Administrator, you'll be able to create tenants that can be accessed by your organization, groups and users.

 Important: The number of tenants you can create depends on your Reporting Hub subscription level.
 If you've chosen the "Essentials" package, for example, you'll be limited to a single tenant.
 For more information, see .

-Within your global Reporting Hub tenant, you can create sub-tenants, allowing you to customize the Reporting Hub display for individual users and/or groups within your Entra–ideal if, say, you want to create a unique Reporting Hub environments for multiple clients.
+Within your global Reporting Hub tenant, you can create sub-tenants, allowing you to customize the Reporting Hub display for individual users and/or groups if, say, you want to create a unique Reporting Hub environment for multiple clients.
 For more information, see .

 A tenant can be customized in terms of theme, content, and accessibility.
 For a detailed run-down of tenant customization options, see .